 Things to know before visiting the Paris Christmas Markets

 The city is decked out in all things Christmas to the extent that you half expect Santa to pop out from the interior of a Parisian café at any moment.
-Although there are multiple Christmas markets throughout the city, notably the one close to the Champs Élysées, the largest Christmas market in all of Europe is situated at la Défense.
+Although there are multiple Christmas markets throughout the city, notably the one close to the Champs Élysées, while the largest Christmas market in all of Europe is situated at la Défense.

 Situated at the end of metro line 1, it’s just 20 minutes away from the Parisian city centre.
 The largest Christmas Market inside the Paris Peripherique itself is that of Jardin des Tuileries, in the 1st arrondissement of Paris.
 For several years now, there’s been no market along the Champs Élysées due to a dispute between the organiser and the city of Paris.